jimshalo10/LightmassConfigurationUE5/README.md

 - Double-click LightmassConfigurator.bat, it will ask for admin permissions and do the rest, including downloading GPU Lightmass to the proper folder, prompting you each step of the way

 # Background and use case
-I had to install GPU lightmass 4.20.1 on more than 10 computers, so I made a script that will perform a batch of checks and allow to change from GPU bake quality without the need to restart Unreal.
+I made a script that will perform a batch of checks and allow to change from GPU bake quality without the need to restart Unreal.
 It will also check quite a few other things.
 Hope it helps someone.

-It currently works with Unreal Engine 4.20, but can easily adapted for 4.19.x if needed.
+It currently works with Unreal Engine 5.3.2, but can easily adapted for ther versions if needed.

 # Requirements
-- Windows 10 (not tested in earlier versions, may work but no guarantees)
+- Windows 10 (not tested in earlier versions) Windows 11, Windows 7 and Windows 8 are not currently supported
 - Admin privileges

 # Features